sidduv0621/Console-Calculator/README.md

 # Console-Calculator
-Main loop: The while (keepGoing) loop displays a menu and processes choices, repeating until “Exit” is chosen.
+Main loop: The while (cals) loop displays a menu and processes choices, repeating until “Exit” is chosen.

 Separation of concerns: Arithmetic is done in individual methods (add, subtract, …).
 User I/O and control flow remain in main and performOperation.